How to Keep Open Wine Fresh for Days

 A few years ago, he recommended purchasing a few half bottles, preferably with screwcap (they’re generally the cheap ones kept in front of the cashiers.)
 Drink the wine, turn it into sangria, use it for cooking, whatever, but keep the bottles.

-When you really only want a glass or two, and must open a full 750ml bottle, first pour the contents of the big bottle into the empty smaller bottle you’ve so wisely purchased for times such as these.
+When you really only want a glass or two, and must open a full 750ml bottle, the first thing you do is pour the contents of the big bottle into the empty, smaller bottle you’ve so wisely purchased for times such as these.

 Air, over the long term, is the enemy of wine, so you’re first goal is to reduce the amount of oxygen that gets into contact with the wine.

-The small bottle, when filled, reduces air contact to only the smallest fraction; the screw cap is easy to tightly close, and you have much better chances for keeping wines fresh (Thomas says up to three weeks!) than leaving the wine, half full, in the big bottle where the air-contact-to-wine ratio is greater.
+The small bottle, when filled, reduces air contact to only the smallest fraction; the screw cap is easy to tightly close, and you have much better chances for keeping wines fresh than leaving the wine, half full, in the big bottle where the air-contact-to-wine ratio is greater.
+Thomas says this can work for three weeks to a month!

 Students inevitably ask me about pumps and gasses and nozzles and fizzles.
 I’m not really a gadget person.
 A corkscrew, decanter, and glass are all I need for my general wine consumption.